 Don't disrupt the mother-kitten flow within the first few weeks of life.
 If a kitten is handled too much during this time, the mother may abandon it and stop nursing it altogether.
 So don't get too anxious to determine the sex of your kittens.
 Instead, wait until at least two weeks—or preferably longer—to start handling your kittens.

 While assessing your kitten's gender, it is necessary to minimize stress.
-Start by picking him up, gently petting him, and snuggling him close to your body.
-Scratching his back right at the base of the tail may cause him to automatically lift it, giving you a bird's eye view of the parts in question.
+Start by picking them up, gently petting them, and snuggling them close to your body.
+Scratching their back right at the base of the tail may cause them to automatically lift it, giving you a bird's eye view of the parts in question.
 But if a kitten is standoffish or panicky, leave the inspection to a later date and bother a less sensitive member of the litter, instead.

 Identifying the Genitals

 At two weeks old, some breeders liken the appearance of kitten genitalia to punctuation marks.
 A female kitten's genitals will resemble an upside-down exclamation point, with the vertical vaginal slit sitting just below the anus and with very little spacing in between (when the cat is upside down and facing you).
 A male kitten's organ looks more like a colon, with the penis residing just below the anus and separated by enough space to accommodate his testicles.
 You may even be able to see small lumps in that space, which will grow as the kitten matures.

 If, upon visual observation, every kitten looks the same to you, then pick one and gently place your finger and thumb on either side of the scrotum area (on a suspected boy).
 Palpate two small, hard, oval-shaped objects under the skin.
 These are the testes and they are almost impossible to hold—they slither away underneath your fingers.
 Obviously, if testes are present, your kitten is male.